swiftlang/swift/docs/proposals/valref.rst

 As with an array's element type, a generic type parameter can also be bound to a ``ref`` or a ``val`` type.

-   var rv = new Vector<ref Int>       // Create a vector of Ints-on-the-heap var vv = new Vector<val SomeClass> // Create a vector that owns its SomeClasses
+   var rv = new Array<ref Int>       // Create a vector of Ints-on-the-heap var vv = new Array<val SomeClass> // Create a vector that owns its SomeClasses

 The rules for declarations in terms of ``ref`` or ``val`` types are that an explicit ``val`` or ``ref`` overrides any ``val``- or ``ref``-ness of the